510-Dock Membership Pricing:

 ALL MEMBERS MUST KNOW HOW TO SWIM.

-510-Dock Memberships will allow you to come down to the dock and take a board out anytime you want to paddle!
+Your 510-Dock Membership allows you to come down to the dock and take a board out anytime you want to paddle!

-The 510-Dock will be located in the protected harbor across from Salute e Vita Ristorante in Marin Bay Yacht Harbor.
+The 510-Dock is located in the protected harbor across from Salute e Vita Ristorante in Marin Bay Yacht Harbor.
 This is a great protected cove to launch from, do a paddle sprint work-out or get your sea legs back before venturing out.

 $25 per hour.
-One hour minimum.
-After one hour we charge by every half hour.
+Two hour minimum.
+After two hours we charge by every half hour.

 Rentals include Stand Up Paddleboard, Paddle, Personal Flotation Device (PFD), Leash and Safety Whistle.